Luigi Borgato

-Luigi Borgato (born in Gallarate, February 21, 1963) is an Italian piano-maker craftsman of handcrafted grand pianos.
+Luigi Borgato (born in Gallarate, February 21, 1963) is an Italian piano-maker and craftsman of handcrafted grand pianos.

-Master builder from Vicenza, Veneto, he improved and innovated technical aspects of piano making, which were later patented.
+A master builder from Padua, Veneto, he improved and innovated technical aspects of piano making, which were later patented.
 In his capacity as master piano-maker he has been invited by Italian and foreign institutions to run courses on piano construction and technology.

 Profile

 In 1986, at the age of 23, he built his first piano.
-In 1991, at the age of 28, he presented his first completely handmade concert-grand piano at the European congress ‘Europiano’.
+In 1991, at the age of 28, he presented his first completely handmade concert-grand piano at the European congress Europiano.